Mirabhain/Mirabhain/README.md

 <h1 align="center">Hi 👋, I'm Siti Nurul Amirah</h1>
 <h3 align="center">A passionate Graphic and Multimedia Software from Malaysia</h3>

 Hi there.
 My name is Siti Nurul Amirah Binti Sheikh Sulaiman.
 I’m from Kuantan, Pahang.
-I'm a first-year student at Universiti Teknologi Malaysia (UTM), studying Graphic and Multimedia Software.
-The last academic education was a physical science course at Pahang Matriculation College.
+I'm a first-year student at Universiti Teknologi Malaysia (UTM), pursuing a Bachelor of Computer Science in Graphic and Multimedia Software.
+My last academic education was a physical science course at Pahang Matriculation College.
 Java and HTML are the basic programming languages that I learned.
 My primary motivation for enrolling in this course was my passion for computer science and coding.
+In addition to Java and HTML, I am keen my interest in exploring various programming languages and design tools that can enhance my skills in Graphic and Multimedia Software course.
+One of the notable experiences in my academic journey has been my involvement in the Dronatrix Challenge.
+Taking on this project not only tested my technical skills but also provided a platform to apply my knowledge in a real-world context.
+Working on the Dronatrix Challenge required collaboration, problem-solving, and a deep understanding of drone technology.
+Additionally, it was also an exciting experience for me to take part in the 60 Seconds Video Challenge Carnival STEM at KMPH.
+Crafting a meaningful and engaging message within a concise time frame challenged my creativity and communication skills.
+Both the Dronatrix Challenge and the 60 Seconds Video Challenge Carnival STEM have significantly contributed to my growth as a student in Graphic and Multimedia Software at Universiti Teknologi Malaysia (UTM).
+I am enthusiastic about the learning journey ahead at UTM and am ready to embrace the challenges and opportunities that come my way.
+Thank you for allowing me to share a glimpse of my academic and career aspirations.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mirabhain&label=Profile%20views&color=0e75b6&style=flat" alt="mirabhain" /> </p>